emoral435/JupyterPatents/README.md

 ## Information

-The patent datasets where collected from [PatentsView](https://patentsview.org/download/data-download-tables), the primary distributor of open source patent datasets.
+The patent datasets were collected from [PatentsView](https://patentsview.org/download/data-download-tables), the primary distributor of open source patent datasets.
 Having a look at the gitignore file will help you know which datasets I used.

 The employment and population datasets where collected from [Datahub](https://datahub.io/core/employment-us#resource-aat1), and you can find further information about Datahub on their website.

+The online job postings was found via Kaggle, and can be found [here](https://www.kaggle.com/datasets/madhab/jobposts).